 Food and Culture

-Poutine, French and English speaking cities, and a strong UK and European background make Canada a great place for anyone interested in food and culture from outside of their own.
+Poutine, French and English speaking cities, and the strong UK and European background make Canada a great place for anyone interested in food and culture from outside of their own.
 The pro-immigration mindset throughout most of Canada also nurtured this growth and today around 1/5 of the population is foreign-born, which also plays a role in the unique cultural experience of life in Canada.
 The city of Toronto is probably the most ethnocultural city in Canada.

 More Welcoming Immigration Laws